 - DRR will usually be granted for the period of one financial year at a time.
 Successful applicants will be sent a letter confirming that their application DRR has been granted.
-This letter will also explain that relief has been granted for twelve months only. - 12.2 Backdating requests where an application has been successful may be considered and will be decided on a case by case basis based on the reasons for the delay in the application being made. - The granting of relief will be reviewed annually and those in receipt of DRR will be asked to supply or confirm relevant information for the purpose of the review. - 12.4 If an organisation in receipt of DRR ceases to meet the eligibility criteria outlined in this policy, it will cease to receive DRR.
+This letter will also explain that relief has been granted for twelve months only. - 12.2 Backdating requests where an application has been successful may be considered and will be decided on a case by case basis based on the reasons for the delay in the application being made. - The granting of relief may be reviewed annually and those in receipt of DRR will be asked to supply or confirm relevant information for the purpose of the review. - 12.4 If an organisation in receipt of DRR ceases to meet the eligibility criteria outlined in this policy, it will cease to receive DRR.
 The Council will give such organisations twelve months written notice prior to the withdrawal of DRR.
 Such organisations may appeal against this decision, as outlined in Section 14 of this policy. - DHR is awarded as a temporary measure in accordance with the applicant Organisation's circumstances and the anticipated length of the financial difficulties.
-Successful applicants will be sent a letter confirming that their application for DHR has been granted and including the appropriate timeframe for relief. - 12.5.1 DHR Revaluation Support will also be awarded as a temporary measure, in line with the Government Funding provided.
-It may not be awarded beyond the financial year in which funds are available for and may not be backdated any earlier than the start of that financial year.
+Successful applicants will be sent a letter confirming that their application for DHR has been granted and including the appropriate timeframe for relief.